-For those who aren’t aware, Rodriguez had filed the medical malpractice lawsuit in relation to a hip injury for which he had surgery in January of last year.
+For those who aren’t aware, Rodriguez had filed a medical malpractice lawsuit in relation to a hip injury for which he had surgery in January of last year.
 Rodriguez claims that the doctor’s failure to diagnose a left hip joint tear led to Rodriguez worsening the injury by continuing to play.
 The injury allegedly occurred in October of 2012.

 In the most recent turn of events, Rodriguez has opted to withdraw his lawsuit.
 While he says that he is doing so solely to remove the distraction of the lawsuit so he can focus on his game, the doctor’s attorney says the withdrawal shows that the baseball player received appropriate care.

 Medical malpractice lawsuits are usually very involved.
 It seems as though Rodriguez didn’t want that type of involvement right now.
 Instead of continuing to pursue his claims, he opted to just put the situation behind him.